xyy2006/cgm/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

-Here's just for a single day:
+Here's just for a single day.
+Note that the commented-out lines will let you output to a PDF file if you like.

 ``` r
 #pdf("icecream.pdf", width = 11, height = 8.5)